gavofyork/graypaper/README.md

   - [x] gas prioritization - just from WP?
   - [x] Consider introducing a host-call for reading manifest data rather than always passing it in.
 - [x] Guarantees by validator indices
+- [x] Refine arguments:
+  - [x] Currently passing in the WP hash, some WP fields and all manifest preimages: Consider passing in the whole work-package and a work-item index.

 ### ELVES
 - [x] Don't immediately alter kappa mid-epoch as it affects off-chain judgments.